awmckinley/config/modules/ebook/README.md

 # E-book Management and Reading

-Comprehensive software for managing, organizing, converting, and reading electronic books in various formats.
+Software for managing and reading electronic books.